Events and Reconciliation

 annotation.

-Furthermore, you may not be able to list CRDs at startup which is required when checkingCRDAndValidateLocalModel
+If you can’t list CRDs at startup (required when checkingCRDAndValidateLocalModel

 is true